SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### directory structure

-⟮c1;the directory structure⟯ is the way data is organized in a file system using directories.
+⟮c+;the directory structure⟯ is the way data is organized in a file system using directories.
 If the directory structure is a tree, it is often called a/the directory tree. filesystem hierarchy is a rough synonym of directory structure In *nix-likes, the root directory is the directory all other directories descend from.